Sunny Day (TV series): Broadcast

-Sunny Day debuted on Treehouse TV in Canada in September 2017 and debuted on Nick Jr. in the United Kingdom on 2 March 2018.
+Sunny Day debuted on Treehouse TV in Canada in September 2017 and debuted on Nick Jr. in the United Kingdom on 5 March 2018.
 The series debuted in Australia on Nick Jr. on 19 February 2018.

 Home media

 Nickelodeon and Paramount Home Entertainment released the first DVD of the show with the same title on May 22, 2018.
-They then released a second DVD, Welcome to Pet Parlor, on September 3, 2019.
-On March 24, 2021, the first season was added to Paramount+, with the second season being added on September 15.
+Then released a second DVD, Welcome to Pet Parlor, on September 3, 2019.
+On September 6, 2019, the first season was added to Paramount+, with the second season being added on September 16.
+It was removed from the streaming service on January 1, 2024.

 Awards and nominations

 Merchandise

 Books are released, and a toy line from Mattel was confirmed.